Guardians vs. Tigers Player Props Betting Odds

-Jose Ramirez and Spencer Torkelson are two of the players with prop bets available when the Cleveland Guardians and the Detroit Tigers play at Progressive Field on Friday (at 4:10 PM ET).
+Player props are available for Jose Ramirez and Spencer Torkelson, among others, when the Cleveland Guardians host the Detroit Tigers at Progressive Field on Saturday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!